Luis Esteban Kyburg

 The complaint against Kyburg regards the case of a young man who was detained with his three-month pregnant partner in September 1976.
 The detention occurred after Argentinian state forces, dressed in civilian clothes, raided their home and took them to the naval base.
 Since then, their whereabouts are unknown.

 At least 16 former members of the armed forces have been convicted for the crimes against humanity committed in Mar del Plata during this period.
 Among these, the first commander of Kyburg’s unit and the person who followed him in his position in 1997 have been convicted and imprisoned.

-German authorities have requested judicial assistance from Argentinian authorities and have obtained substantial amounts of evidence on the crimes occurring in the Mar del Plata naval base.
-Additionally, in 2017, the Berlin prosecutor traveled to Argentina in order to gather additional evidence and to meet Argentinian authorities.
+German authorities have requested judicial assistance from Argentinian authorities and have obtained substantial amounts of evidence on the crimes that occurred in the Mar del Plata naval base.
+Additionally, in 2017, the Berlin Prosecutor traveled to Argentina in order to gather additional evidence and to meet Argentinian authorities.

 In 2018, a criminal complaint against Kyburg was submitted – with the support of the European Center for Constitutional and Human Rights – by the sister of the young man who was forcibly disappeared in 1976.
 In 2019, German authorities took the testimony of the complainant.